iotaledger/iota-wiki/common/community/contribute-to-wiki/reference/style/mechanics.md

 Refer to IOTA libraries by their filenames: iota.rs, wallet.rs, etc. Always use the lower-case notation.
 Note that it is harder to spot a sentence if it starts in lower case.
 Consider using the following clause instead: "The iota.rs library".

 Other IOTA products have an actual name.
-Always capitalize it: "A Hornet node, a Bee software.
-Hornet and Bee."
+Always capitalize it: "A Hornet node.
+Hornet and Identity."

 Note that there are no determiners (the) when you refer to something by its name: "the iota.rs library" as in "the library named iota.rs", but simply "iota.rs".

 Good:

 > The iota.rs library connects to a node.
-A node could be a Bee node or a Hornet node, but iota.rs handles both the same way.
-Bee is written in Rust, and Hornet is written in Go.
+A node could be a Hornet node, but iota.rs handles both the same way.

 This case overrides other guidelines.